What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 However, it is important to note that every business premise is subject to a limitation of 50 percent of the floor space, which includes customers and employees, and subject to strict adherence to all health protocols including wearing of face masks, sanitising and social distancing measures.

 Significantly, the Adjusted Regulations provides that a business will be guilty of an offence if its premises exceed the maximum number of customers and employees and, if convicted, will be liable to a fine or imprisonment not exceeding six months.
 Note that there is no specific number of customers and employees permitted – but this is based on the spacing requirements as set out above.

 In order to maintain social distancing, the Regulations and the Directive require employers to:

 - measure the area of their floor space to determine the maximum number of persons to be allowed at the workplace at any given time;

 - re-configure work-stations;

 - regulate use of common areas such as staff canteens and locker rooms;

 - erect physical barriers where necessary and practicable;

-- providing PPE such as cloth face masks, face shields and aprons; and
+- provide PPE such as cloth face masks, face shields and aprons; and

-- ensuring that members of the public comply with social distancing when on the employer’s premises.
+- ensure that members of the public comply with social distancing when on the employer’s premises.